Subbuteo Tribute Website.

 I have a fear that this section may outgrow the page.
 Nevertheless, I have lots of Subbuteo T-Shirts in various states of wear, and feel I should catalogue them, before I've worn them all out.
 These were all supposed to be nicely folded in a drawer.... but look like I've never touched an iron in the photos.....
 The Worthing Five-Star Table Soccer Club meets weekly, and it is useful to have a lot of appropriate clothing for flicking evenings.
 That's my excuse.

 Long Sleeved Shirts - Next.

 The first Subbuteo clothing I ever picked up, and still a favourite, although they are really too tatty to wear anymore, except in lockdown perhaps...
 Both have a single Subbuteo man on the back of the collar.
 The red version has an row of players on the front, and a felt style Subbuteo logo on the sleeve.
 The black one has a rubbish row of footballs on the front, and nothing on the sleeve.
 So it goes.
 These are the only long-sleeved Subbuteo shirts I've ever seen.
-Useful for playing in winter (under a coat and three jumpers if you've ever played at the Five-Star Table Football club venue).
+Useful for playing in winter (under a coat and three jumpers if you've ever played at a historic sweet shop).

 Embossed Shirts - England and Brazil (2006)

 The pinnacle of clothing arrives early in this list.
 They have an embossed plastic line-up of players, and a fuzzy-felt style team name (I assume site visitors are old enough to have owned fuzzy-felt).
 There is a Subbuteo falcon patch on the sleeve.
 No expense was spared.
 The Brazil is a number 10 shirt (Pele!), and the England is number 9 (err Crouch?).
 My England one is beyond help.
 The green colour ran on the Brazil shirt.
 Not mint in box then.
 But much loved....